Kids will love these Homemade Bath Fizzies with a secret toy hidden inside.

 Sometimes they stick for no reason and you may need to simply start over.

-Allow the fizzies to air dry in a sunny place until completely solid, depending on humidity this may be 24 to 48 hours.
+Allow the fizzies to air dry in a sunny place until completely solid.
+Depending on humidity this may take about 24 to 48 hours.

-They’re done when they seem breakable in a glass way, sound and feel crusty.
+They’re done when they seem breakable and feel crusty.

-When ready to enjoy, simply let your child add it to the water and be surprised by the center!
+When you’re ready to enjoy, simply let your child add it to the water and be surprised by the hidden toy in the center!

-*These are best for kiddos old enough to not put things in their mouth.
+*These are best for kiddos who are old enough to not put things in their mouth.

 Although I talk about using calming essential oils in this particular recipe, you could also choose oils that are known to help with wellness like the ones I use in this Homemade Vapor Shower Disk recipe.